Open Data Engagement

 This page shows three different performance metrics.
 Website sessions is defined as the total number of sessions, or a group of interactions one user takes within a given time frame, on all webpages within the Open Data Catalog in a given month.
 A session lasts until there is 30 minutes of inactivity on the website.
 This page also shows the percentage of City of Boulder Departments represented on the Open Data Catalog; representation is defined is having at least 1 dataset published in the Catalog.
 Finally, this page shows the total number of datasets published on the Open Data Catalog, broken out by City of Boulder Department.

-The target for Open Data Catalog website sessions for 2018 is a 20% increase from the total number of website sessions as compared to the previous year.
+The target for Open Data Catalog website sessions for 2018 is a 20 percent increase from the total number of website sessions as compared to the previous year.

-The target for departmental representation in the Open Data Catalog is for 100% of all City of Boulder Departments to be represented with at least 1 dataset by May 2018.
+The target for departmental representation in the Open Data Catalog is for 100 percent of all City of Boulder Departments to be represented with at least 1 dataset by May 2018.

 The target for total number of datasets in the Open Data Catalog is to have at least 100 datasets published by the end of 2018.